gprMax/gprMax/docs/source/benchmarking.rst

     :language: none
     :linenos:

-The ``#num_threads`` command can be adjusted to benchmark running the code with different numbers of OpenMP threads.

-Using the following steps to collect and report benchmarking results:
+Using the following steps to collect and report benchmarking results for each of the models:

-1. Run each model with different ``#num_threads`` values - from 1 thread up to the number of physical CPU cores on your machine.
-2. Note the ``Solving took ..`` time reported by the simulation for each model run.
+1. Run gprMax in benchmarking mode, e.g. ``python -m gprMax tests/benchmarking/bench_100x100x100.in -benchmark``
-3. Use the ``save_results.py`` script to enter and save your results in a Numpy archive.
-You will need to enter some machine identification information in the script.
+2. Use the ``plot_benchmark`` module to create plots of the execution time and speed-up, e.g. ``python -m tools.benchmarking.plot_benchmark tests/benchmarking/bench_100x100x100.npz``.
+You will need to enter some machine identification information in the module.
-4. Use the ``plot_time_speedup.py`` script to create plots of the execution time and speed-up.
-5. Commit the Numpy archive and plot file using Git
+3. Commit the Numpy archive and plot file to the GitHub repository

 Results
 =======